Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 JOIN with metadata table 180 ms 250 ms N/A 220 ms N/A

 Several patterns emerge from these benchmarks.
-ClickHouse dominates analytical queries (aggregations, range scans, window functions) thanks to its vectorized execution engine.
+ClickHouse dominates analytical queries (aggregations, range scans, window functions) owing to its vectorised execution engine.
 TimescaleDB excels at point queries and JOINs, reflecting its PostgreSQL heritage.
-DuckDB on Parquet is surprisingly competitive for full table scans — the scenario that matters most for ML training — because columnar Parquet with predicate pushdown is remarkably efficient.
+DuckDB on Parquet is surprisingly competitive for full-table scans — the scenario that matters most for ML training — because columnar Parquet with predicate pushdown is remarkably efficient.
 InfluxDB, while fast at ingestion, trails on complex analytical queries because it was designed for a different workload.

 Key Takeaway: No single database wins every query pattern.
-That is precisely why the dual-storage approach (TimescaleDB for online, Parquet for offline) is so effective: you use each technology where it performs best.
+That is precisely why the dual-storage approach (TimescaleDB for online, Parquet for offline) is so effective: each technology is used where it performs best.

 Cost Comparison

-Performance matters, but so does your budget.
-Here is what it costs to store and query preprocessed time-series data across managed cloud offerings, as of early 2026.
-Prices reflect standard tiers without reserved capacity discounts.
+Performance matters, as does budget.
+The following compares the cost of storing and querying preprocessed time-series data across managed cloud offerings as of early 2026.
+Prices reflect standard tiers without reserved-capacity discounts.

 Service 100 GB/month 1 TB/month 10 TB/month Free Tier